 Category: Dynamic/ Closed-back

 The Beyerdynamic brand has an excellent reputation in the headphone world.
 I have come to expect great things when it comes to Beyerdynamic audio gear or headphones.
 Whether you are looking for a studio headphone or a portable type, Beyerdynamic has something you can always check out.
-The Beyerdynamic DT 770 Pro (80 Ohms) is one of the best closed-back headphones you can get at a cheaper price and still get audiophile quality sound.

 For the design, the Beyerdynamic DT 770 Pro 80 Ohm looks very similar to most of the Beyerdynamic headphones.
 The design features mostly metal and a few plastic parts.
 The outer case of the earpads (mostly plastic), is very high quality and sturdy enough to withstand a fall.
 The headband is made of metal, which is covered by pleather.
 The headband is soft padded and can be easily bent to accommodate your head shape.
 Joining the headband to the earcups are the metal bands, they are high quality and feel very rigid.
 However, the hinges are built with plastic and might break if you are not careful.